Frequently Asked Questions

 What do I do if I have not received my background check results?

-If it has been 7 days and you still have not heard back about your background check, please contact the Community Engagement Specialist at (970) 348-6223 or email firstname.lastname@example.org to inquire about the status of your application.
+If it has been more than 7 days since you submitted your application and you still have not received an approval notification, please contact Jaime Dale, the Community Engagement Specialist, at (970) 348-6223 or email@example.com to inquire about the status of your application.

 What background check information could disqualify me from volunteering with District 6?